8 prize winning tagged redfish for 2018

 Where and how many tagged redfish released in an area along the coast of Florida will be determined according to documented demographics provided by the Florida Fish & Wildlife Conservation Commission.

-This year’s STAR tag is Lime Green.
-Printed on the tag is a special number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).
+This year’s STAR tag is Pink.
+Printed on the tag is the year and a special number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).

 Winners will be determined by time of catch.
 To be eligible to win, each STAR-tagged redfish, with the tag still attached to the fish, must be digitally photographed on the official tournament measurement device, and electronically submitted.
 The entire fish must be clearly seen with its nose on the zero line, providing visibility of total length of the fish and STAR tag.
 Electronic submission of all tournament entries must also include the tournament division, species, length, time, date, name of angler, and Guide/Captain (if applicable).